-For students to get the most out of partnering class, they must be prepared for the challenge both physically and mentally.
-In addition to sufficient physical strength, all students should have should have solid technique and comprehensive knowledge of dance vocabulary before they start, says Leslie Browne, former American Ballet Theatre soloist and star of The Turning Point, now a partnering instructor for The School at Steps in New York City.
+For students to get the most out of partnering class, they must be prepared both physically and mentally for the challenge.
+In addition to sufficient physical strength, all students should have solid technique and comprehensive knowledge of dance vocabulary before they start, says Leslie Browne, former American Ballet Theatre soloist and star of The Turning Point, now a partnering instructor for The School at Steps in New York City.

 Regardless of whether your studio offers formal partnering classes as part of the curriculum, your students can reap the benefits of dancing informally with a partner from a young age.
 “If a girl hasn’t started pointe yet, you can still practice partnering skills,” explains Travis Walker, a Ballet San Jose Silicon Valley company member and partnering instructor at the BSJSV School.

 “Even if it’s just skipping across the floor with each other, [instruct dancers to] do it so that they’re in sync.”
 For little ones in pre-ballet classes, being aware of other dancers onstage improves stage presence, coordination and timing that lay the foundation for successful dancing—partnered or not.